Yoav666s/dnd-wiki/collections/_races/nornfeld/mauvian.md

 Your mauvian character has the following traits.

 ## Ability Score Increase
-Your Constitution score increases by 2 and your Wisdom score increases by 1.
+When determining your character’s ability scores, increase one score by 2 and increase a different score by 1, or increase three different scores by 1.
+You can't raise any of your scores above 20.

 ## Size
 Mauvians stand between 3 and 5 feet tall.
 Your size is Medium or Small.